 Like the family cabins on the Disney Cruise Line ships, the Carnival Dream family quint cabins have two baths -- one is a full bathroom (sink, toilet, shower), and the second bath has a junior tub, shower, and sink.
 I think this layout is better than Disney's, which has a sink and toilet in one bath and a tub/shower and sink in the second.

 The Carnival Dream also features 65 spa staterooms and suites, which are located near the Cloud 9 Spa and have extra amenities/privileges.

-Although our cruise on the Carnival Dream was very short, I thought the food flavors and variety of cuisines offered at The Gathering were very good to excellent.
+The food flavors and variety of cuisines offered at the Lido Restaurant are very good to excellent.